 BENEFITS OF TRANSPLANT CERTIFICATION

-After years of hard work and study, you deserve recognition for your specialty skills and dedication, as well as your enormous personal commitment to patients and families.
-ABTC certification provides that recognition, along with many other benefits:
+Practitioners dedicate years of hard work and study to their profession and should be recognized for their transplant specialty skills and dedication, as well as their enormous personal commitment to patients and families.
+ABTC certification provides that recognition, along with many other benefits associated with certification:

-- Greater control over your career: With advanced certification in organ donation or transplantation, you will be more qualified for jobs with higher salaries at higher quality institutions.
+- Greater control over your career - With certification in organ donation or transplantation, practitioners will be recognized for jobs with higher salaries at quality institutions.

-- Professional excellence: Certification signals to employers, colleagues and patients that your skills are highly specialized – that you embody exceptional expertise your area of specialty.
+- Professional excellence - Certification signals to employers, colleagues and patients that your skills are highly specialized – that you embody exceptional expertise in your area of specialty.

-- Expert guidance and support: Certification welcomes you into an elite community of ABTC-certified professionals.
+- Expert guidance and support - Transplant certification welcomes you into an elite community of ABTC-certified professionals.
 Through ABTC's growing channels of connectivity among candidates and certified professionals, you will have many opportunities to seek guidance and support from other ABTC-certified professionals in your field.

 Why Transplant Centers and OPOs Support Certification

-- Continuous professional growth for your team: By encouraging certification, you can help ensure ongoing professional and intellectual growth for members of your transplant or organ procurement team.
+- Continuous education and professional growth for your team - By encouraging transplant certification, you can help ensure ongoing professional and intellectual growth for members of your transplant or organ procurement team.

-- Demonstrated Commitment to Excellence: All ABTC certifications are accredited by the National Commission for Certifying Agencies, so having certified professionals on your team underscores your organization's commitment and strict adherence to very high standards of practice.
+- Demonstrated Commitment to Excellence: CCTC, CPTC and CCTN ABTC certifications are accredited by the National Commission for Certifying Agencies, so having certified professionals on your transplant team underscores your organization's commitment to very high standards of practice.

 ABTC certification is granted to qualified candidates who complete and pass the certification examination.
 Each certification is valid for three years, and ABTC-certified professionals can recertify through continuing education activities or by successfully retaking the examination.
-The number of Continuing Education Points for Transplant Certification (CEPTCs) required for recertification through continuing education is 60, fewer than necessary for five-year certifications.
+The number of Continuing Education Points for Transplant Certification (CEPTCs) required for recertification through continuing education is 60.

 Read the ABTC Candidate Handbook